Skip to Main Content

 Are multifamily properties eligible for Savings Within Reach On-Bill Loan Repayment incentives?

 Yes.
 Eligible multifamily property types are attached side-by-side properties (such as a rowhome or townhouse), or a duplex, triplex or fourplex.
-Stacked structures with five or more units are eligible for the ductless heat pump incentive only.
-The unit receiving the upgrade must be owner-occupied.
+The unit receiving the upgrade must be owner-occupied and use Avista gas services.

 Do I need multiple bids from a contractor for my energy improvement projects?